 How to lose weight is a question that everyone asks at some point in life.
-Most people know some basic tips about how to eat healthily, but that isn’t enough to lose weight.
-There are many unhealthy foods in disguise which are promoted as being healthy but in fact, have a lot of calories and very few nutrients.
+Most people know some basic tips about how to eat healthily, but that isn’t enough.
+There are many unhealthy foods in disguise that have a lot of calories and very few nutrients.

-In addition to eating healthier, and less, exercising is vital for a healthy weight loss.
-Starving yourself or following crazy diets can cause serious medical issues that is why it’s best to combine nutrition with sport.
+Eating healthy and exercising are vital for healthy weight loss.
+Starving yourself or following crazy diets can cause serious medical issues.
+That is why it’s best to combine nutrition with workouts.
 Even if you don’t have time or can’t afford to go to the gym there are many exercises that you can do at home.